Who is Vanishing Paradise?

 Vanishing Paradise was launched in 2009 by Ducks Unlimited and National Wildlife Federation to advocate for restoration of the Mississippi River Delta by nationalizing the issue and educating members of Congress.
 We work with hundreds of businesses and organizations to restore Louisiana’s waterfowl and fishing habitat by reconnecting the Mississippi River with its wetlands

-Though the Vanishing Paradise team remains committed to restoring the Mississippi River Delta, we have expanded our attention to advocate restoration of other critical habitat along the Gulf Coast following the Deepwater Horizon Disaster.
+The Vanishing Paradise team remains committed to restoring the Mississippi River Delta, and since the 2010 Gulf oil disaster, we have expanded our attention to advocate for restoration of other critical habitat along the Gulf Coast.

 National Wildlife Federation